wanburana/AT70.02-project/README.md

 ## Help

+### In-game shortcut
 - `Left-click` to create `start`, `end`, and `barrier` (`start`, `end`, and `barrier` will be created respectively)
 - `Right-click` to remove/reset that spot
 - `SPACEBAR` to run the algorithm (`start` and `end` need to be already created.)
 - `c` to reset the whole program
 - `s` to save the current map

+### configs.py setting
+- LOAD_MAP_NAME (String or None): path of the generated map
+- GENERATE_BARRIER (Boolean): Whether the barrier will be generated randomly when the program start or not
+- GENERATE_START_STOP (Boolean): Whether the start and stop will be generated randomly when the program start or not
+- MODEL_NAME (String): Algorithm used in the program (AStar, Dijkstra)
+-

 ## Authors